 Security Measures: Protecting Your Data While Submitting Service Requests Online

-This guide will walk you through the essential security measures you need to take when submitting service requests online, ensuring your personal and financial details remain safe.
-You’ll learn how to identify secure platforms, create robust passwords, and recognise common threats, empowering you to interact confidently in the digital space.
+This article will guide you through the crucial security measures you need to employ when submitting service requests online, ensuring your personal and financial data remains safe.
+You will learn to identify secure platforms, create strong credentials, recognise common threats, and confidently manage your digital interactions.

 Understanding Online Service Requests